vvvv/The-Gray-Book/reference/libraries/patching-libraries.md

 <center>Enum Forward</center>

 ## Wrapping Non-Standard Events or Delegates
 Events or delegates in third-party libraries are often a reason for writing a little c# wrapper.
-While events that conform to the link:https://docs.microsoft.com/en-us/dotnet/csharp/modern-events[.NET Core Event Pattern] are conveniently translated to observables in vl automatically, many libraries use non-standard events or delegates in which case you'll have to write a conversion to observable in c# manually using link:https://msdn.microsoft.com/en-us/library/system.reactive.linq.observable.fromevent(v=vs.103).aspx[Observable.FromEvent] that comes with the System.Reactive nuget.
+While events that conform to the [.NET Core Event Pattern](https://docs.microsoft.com/en-us/dotnet/csharp/modern-events) are conveniently translated to observables in vl automatically, many libraries use non-standard events or delegates in which case you'll have to write a conversion to observable in c# manually using [Observable.FromEvent](https://msdn.microsoft.com/en-us/library/system.reactive.linq.observable.fromevent(v=vs.103).aspx) that comes with the System.Reactive nuget.

 Here is an example.
 Let's assume the library has a datatype `Tablet` that has an event defined like this: